jDataView/jDataView/README.md

 [jDataView](http://blog.vjeux.com/2011/javascript/jdataview-read-binary-file.html) - A unique way to work with a binary file in JavaScript.
 ================================

-jDataView provides extensions to `DataView` to make modifying binary data a pleasure.
+jDataView provides a layer on top of `DataView` to make modifying binary data a pleasure.

 jDataView is a drop-in replacement for the native `DataView`, adding methods for setting string, arbitrary-sized integers, and more.